4re/vapoursynth-portage/README.md

 Install
 -------
-To make use of this overlay, first install layman:
+To make use of this overlay, first install layman (you need git support enabled on this ebuild):
 ```
 # emerge app-portage/layman
 ```